coffee-fueled-dev/very-coffee/packages/app/src/blog/as2/architecure/planning-engine/post.md

 ## **1. Overview**

-A **planning engine** is a formal system that constructs sequences of actions that transform an initial state into a desired goal state.
+A **planning engine** constructs sequences of actions that transform an initial state into a desired goal state.
 It operates over:

 - a **state space** $\mathcal{S}$,
 - a set of **primitive actions** $\mathcal{A}$,